markvdkooij/ceratops/docs/README.md

 # Ceratops CSS

-A clean CSS framework designed to kick-start your project.
+A minimal CSS framework designed to kick-start your project.
 Many basic needs are supplied and are easily adjusted to your needs.

 ## Install

-### Yarn
+#### Yarn

 ```sh
 yarn add ceratops
 ```

-or

-### NPM
+#### NPM

 ```sh
 npm install ceratops